Part II - The Kindle Is Already AI-Ready

 Buy the book and choose how you experience it.

 Authors arguing against AI in the Kindle will eventually sound like taxi drivers arguing against Uber.
 The smart move isn’t denial.
-It’s positioning.
+It’s all about positioning.

 • Premium, human-narrated audio will still matter.

-• But AI versions will become the baseline, not the exception.
+• But AI versions will become the standard, not the exception.

 Amazon has already planted its flag by incorporating AI into the act of reading itself.
 This is a done deal.